 More view spots.

-I walked through the Ferguson Fire from a couple of years ago and when I looked closer I could see a multitude of wildflowers getting ready to put on a show.
+I walked through the 2018 Oak Fire from a couple of years ago and when I looked closer I could see a multitude of wildflowers getting ready to put on a show.
 This area will be amazing in a short while.

 I reached the area that I call the notch and continued on.
 I named it that because it is a lightly lower “pass” between two slightly higher points.
 I look forward to views of snow mountains when I make the curve but the snow has really receded since I walked this area about a month ago.

 About 1 1/2 miles later I reached the Lone Sequoia Trailhead.
 There is a vault bathroom and a few picnic tables here.
 I didn’t check to see if the bathrooms were open but I wouldn’t expect that they would be from the information that the Sierra National Forest had recently put out.

 I walked through the picnic area and stayed to the right to follow the one way traffic sign.
 I didn’t want to disobey the sign and as soon as these two one-way roads met back up, that is where you will find the Lone Sequoia on your right, next to the small creek.

 The Lone Sequoia isn’t a really big tree by Giant Sequoia comparison but it all by at itself at this lower elevation of about 4,400′.
 Even though it is a smaller one, it is hard to get a good picture with all of it in the picture.

 I decided to continue up the road to see if I could find a spot above the Lone Sequoia to get a better picture.
 As I wandered around, I located some snow plants, working their way out of the ground.
 These unique plants do not contain any chlorophyll and they receive their nutrients from fungi underneath the soil on conifers.
 They grow in pine needles and forest litter near a conifer.
 The brilliant red part of the plant begins to grow in spring.